WalkerTexas-coder/Instructor-Lectures/unit_1_2_javascript/classes.md

 First step is that we need to define our class.
 Just like functions and variables, classes have a declaration and a name.
 The declaration of a class is conveniently the word class.
 Next we need our name.
 The naming syntax for classes is different than we have seen before.
 It is a casing convention called PascalCase.
 This naming convention is true in many programming languages, not just JavaScript.
 Pascal case is similar to camel case but the first letter is also uppercase.

-class DoingMath {
+class SuperHero {
 }

 We have now defined a class.
 Just like an object, a class can have both static information or data and methods or behavior.
 So let's start with data.
 In our example we need some numbers, we need some static data.
 Classes have a special method that is used to establish data inside a class.
 That method is called the constructor.

-class DoingMath {
+class SuperHero {
   constructor(){

   }